uw-it-edm/docfinity-client/README.md

 - Do NOT expose a class abstraction to public surface.
 - Main logic should be 100% re-usable if we decide to build a REST API.
 - All errors (validation, request, etc) should be transmitted by exceptions and logging.

+## Explanation of Indexing Steps

+1. Get DocumentTypeId
+    - Since user is not expected to know the internal identifier for the DocumentType, given a document type name and category name, retrieve the DocumentTypeId.
+    - Validate that document type exists.
+2. Get Metadata Definitions
+    - Since user is not expected to know the internal identifiers for metadata objects, using the DocumentTypeId retrieve the Metadata Object information for the DocumentType.
+    - Validate that the metadata names from user exist for the document type.
+3. Upload Document
+    - Retrieves the DocumentId for the new document.
+4. Execute DataSources
+    - Use the `/indexing/controls` end point to send the metadata values from user (which can be a partial set) and have DocFinity execute all valid datasources and return full set of metadata values.
+    - Validate that all required fields have values and check for data source errors.
+5. Index and Commit
+    - Using the response from the previous step, send a request to `/indexing/index/commit` to index and commit the new document.
+6. Delete Document on Error
+    - If there is an error at any point after uploading the document, delete it.

 # Setup for Development